Skip to main content Accessibility

 Background

 Anti-Muslim hate groups spread disinformation, prejudice and conspiracy theories about Muslims and Islam.
 Despite Islam having a long and storied history in the United States, these groups portray those who worship Islam as fundamentally alien and a foreign threat.
 Members of hate groups seek to attach Muslims to a set of inherent negative traits.
 This includes denigrating Muslims and their faith as being monolithic, irrational, intolerant and a violent threat to American society.
 This rhetoric is often reinforced by hard-right politicians who deploy Islamophobia to score political points among their base.
-Propaganda from anti-Muslim hate groups can create a climate in society where bullying, intimidation, and even hate crimes directed at Muslims communities can occur.
+Propaganda from anti-Muslim hate groups can create a climate in society where bullying, intimidation and even hate crimes directed at Muslims communities can occur.

 These groups typically hold conspiratorial views and frame Islam as a foreign threat to the U.S. This includes presenting Islam as not only a potential violent threat, but also a cultural one.
-Anti-Muslim groups accuse Muslims of being a fifth column intent on undermining and eventually replacing American democracy and Western civilization with Islamic despotism, a conspiracy theory known as “civilization jihad.”
+Anti-Muslim groups accuse Muslims of being a fifth column intent on undermining and eventually replacing American democracy and Western civilization with Islamic despotism – a conspiracy theory known as “civilization jihad.”

 ACT for America seeks to have a presence in the Beltway, pushing Islamophobic and nativism legislation while also operating a network of semi-autonomous chapters throughout the country.
 Islamophobic figures such as David Yerushalmi of the American Freedom Law Center have a hand in crafting anti-Muslim legislation and provide legal counsel to other anti-Muslim groups.
-Other state and city-based hate groups take on local opposition campaigns like derailing refugee resettlement efforts and working to pass anti-Sharia legislation.
+Other state- and city-based hate groups take on local opposition campaigns like derailing refugee resettlement efforts and working to pass anti-Sharia legislation.

 Anti-Muslim groups and figures are sometimes given platforms at such large-scale political events as the Conservative Political Action Conference (CPAC) as well as at smaller events hosted by local groups.
 Anti-Muslim propagandists Brigitte Gabriel and Frank Gaffney are reported members of the Council for National Policy, a secretive right-wing coalition aimed at influencing policy.
-Gaffney, Gabriel, and other figures making up the anti-Muslim network also enjoy clout among right-wing and conservative news media.
+Gaffney, Gabriel and other figures making up the anti-Muslim network also enjoy clout among right-wing and conservative news media.

 Each year, the David Horowitz Freedom Center holds its annual Restoration Weekend that brings together a mix of anti-Muslim figures, conservative commentators and elected officials.
 The 2022 event took place at the Arizona Biltmore Resort after The Breakers hotel in Palm Beach, Florida, where the conference was for many years prior, canceled its contract with Horowitz’s group in 2021.
-During the event, outgoing congressman and longtime Horowitz ally Louie Gohmert was awarded the group’s Annie Taylor Award.
-Arizona Rep. Andy Biggs also spoke at the event and used his time to warn of an “invasion” happening at the southern border.
+During the event, outgoing Texas congressman and longtime Horowitz ally Louie Gohmert was awarded the group’s Annie Taylor Award.
+Arizona Rep. U.S. Andy Biggs also spoke at the event and used his time to warn of an “invasion” happening at the southern border.

 Islamophobia and anti-Muslim bigotry are nothing new in the United States.
 But prior to Sept.
-11, 2001, there was not an organized movement dedicated to spreading Islamophobia as there was for other hate movements.
+11, 2001, there was not an organized movement dedicated to spreading Islamophobia, as there was for other hate movements.
 This changed after the 9/11 terrorist attacks, when a cottage industry of disinformation peddlers was built virtually from the ground up.
 Led by activists such as Pamela Geller, Robert Spencer and Brigitte Gabriel, whose goal was to poison any debate about the religion of Islam and depict Muslims as fundamentally at odds with America.

 View all groups by state and by ideology.